somilyadav7/aps-portfolio.github.io/README.md

 ## 🌟 Introduction

-  LinkedIn is a platform designed for professionals to connect and network within the business community.
+  LinkedIn[[1]](https://www.linkedin.com/) is a platform designed for professionals to connect and network within the business community.
 Established in 2002, the platform serves as a hub for professionals to engage with former and current coworkers, expand their professional network, collaborate within their field, exchange business concepts, explore job opportunities, and recruit potential employees.
 This project's portfolio delves into how utilizing data structures and algorithms can greatly improve the efficiency and effectiveness of LinkedIn, utilizing skills and knowledge from the Algorithmic Problem Solving (APS) course.

 This portfolio showcases how LinkedIn can be significantly improved by enhancing recommendation systems, refining search algorithms, and addressing other key functionalities.
 Every scenario connects theory to real-world business problems, demonstrating how advanced algorithms can enhance LinkedIn's performance, reliability, and efficiency.